ShaunCurtis/Blazr.RenderState/readme.md

 The problem with this choice is it's very easy to get things wrong.

-The Demo project provides an illustration of one common problem and how *Blazor.RenderState* helps you overcome it.
+The Demo project provides an illustration of one common problem and how *Blazr.RenderState* helps you overcome it.

 It's a *Blazor Web Project* template with *InteractiveServer* and *Per page/component* options selected.